 3.E.
-Identification of Highways Within the Local Governmental Unit by Function principal arterials, minor arterials, collectors, and local roads.
+Identification of Highways Within the Local Governmental Unit by Function

+The State statute regarding this element requires that it "identify highways within the local governmental unit by function."
+Map 2 in Appendix A shows the road network in the Town of Concord as of 2022.
+There are currently approximately 6 miles of interstate, 18 miles of county roads, and 52 miles of local roads in the Town.
+The main functional categories for the road networks are as follows: principal arterials, minor arterials, collectors, and local roads.
 Arterials accommodate through traffic, whereas local roads provide direct access to individual parcels of land, including residences, farms, and small businesses.
 Individual driveways are not considered local roads, even in a farming community.
 Collectors provide connection between arterials and local roads and serve both local and through traffic.
 County trunk highways (CTHs) and state highways (STHs) qualify for federal aid for capital improvement projects such as road widening, traffic lights, turn lanes, shoulder improvements, and maintenance.